sangria-graphql/sangria-graphql.github.io/learn.md

 }
 ```

 As you can see, you need to provide a `ResultMarshaller` for the desired format and then use a marshaled value to create a domain object based on it.
 Many instances of `FromInput` are already provided out-of-the-box.
 For instance `FromInput[Map[String, Any]]` supports map-like data-structure format.
-All supported Json libraries also provide `FromInput[JsValue]` so that you can use Json AST instead of working with `Map[String, Any]`.
+All supported JSON libraries also provide `FromInput[JsValue]` so that you can use JSON AST instead of working with `Map[String, Any]`.

 Moreover, libraries like sangria-play-json and sangria-spray-json already provide support for codecs like `Reads` and `JsonFormat`.
 This means that your domain objects are automatically supported as long as you have `Reads` or `JsonFormat` defined for them.
-For instance this example should compile and work just fine without explicit
+For instance, this example should compile and work just fine without an explicit `FromInput` declaration:
-`FromInput` declaration:

 ```scala
 import sangria.integration.playJson._